Nutstothemoo/GoGrpc/README.md

 # GoGrpc

-This is my simple implementation of Client, Server, and Bidirectionnal Streaming between Client et Grpc Server
+This is a simple implementation of Client, Server, and Bidirectionnal Streaming between Client et Grpc Server

-But more to come for complete full build Microservice Project !